-- Preserve open space and other natural features, working waterfront, and historic buildings -- while guiding additional development to desirable locations. - Ensure that the diversity of people in terms of socio-economics can continue to live in Kittery (affordable housing and jobs) - Support the diversity of land uses that make up the Town ("wild"
+Preserve open space and other natural features, working waterfront, and historic buildings -

+- while guiding additional development to desirable locations.

+- Ensure that the diversity of people in terms of socio-economics can continue to live in Kittery (affordable housing and jobs) - Support the diversity of land uses that make up the Town ("wild" landscapes, Foreside, outlets, working waterfront, quiet residential neighborhoods, etc.)
-Responses from March 12, 2016 Visioning Forum Favorite Things

-- •Cultural and historical assets
+Responses from March 12, 2016 Visioning Forum Favorite Things •Cultural and historical assets •Foreside •Recreational access to natural assets

-- Foreside

-- •Recreational access to natural assets

-- Coastline
+Coastline

-- Public parks
+- •Public parks

 - •Rural character

-- Demographic diversity
+- •Demographic diversity

 - •Sense of community